hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

 addition.
 I didn't want to risk having too much trub in the kettle, but this worked well.
 I removed the CTZ bag 1 minute before the boil was done.

 Chilled down to 68 F with a plate chiller.
 Aerated wort for 40m, pitched my yeast starter, and attached a blow-off tube right away.
 I expect this to be an aggressive fermentation because of gravity and yeast choice.

 OG: 1.078.
 This is Double IPA territory :)

+#### July 3, 2015

+Kegged beer.
+Gravity reading was 1.020, but it is still fermenting.
+Also added dry hops of 1oz Waimea and 2 oz Nelson Saivon.